nosarthur/nosarthur.github.io/_drafts/python-tricks.md

 ## pytest

-The pytest library uses fixture
+The pytest library uses fixtures manage test resources and dependency injection.
+For example, if several tests use the some data without changing it, we can load it once and share among them:

 ```python
 import pytest